-5 AB 2296

-(1) A financial report filed with the bureau.

-- (2) Information or records relating to the student's eligibility for student financial aid at the institution. - 6 (3) Any other record or document required by this chapter or by the bureau. - (k) Willfully falsify, destroy, or conceal any document of record while that document of record is required to be maintained by this chapter - (l) Use the terms "approval," "approved," "approval to operate," or "approved to operate" without stating clearly and conspicuously that approval to operate means compliance with state standards as set forth in this chapter.
-If the bureau has granted an institution approval to operate, the institution may indicate that the institution is "licensed" or "licensed to operate," but may not state or imply either of the following: - (1) The institution or its educational programs are endorsed or recommended by the state or by the bureau. - (2) The approval to operate indicates that the institution exceeds minimum state standards as set forth in this chapter. - (m) Direct any individual to perform an act that violates this chapter, to refrain from reporting unlawful conduct to the bureau or another government agency, or to engage in any unfair act to persuade a student not to complain to the bureau or another government agency. - (n) Compensate an employee involved in recruitment, enrollment, admissions, student attendance, or sales of educational materials to students on the basis of a commission, commission draw, bonus, quota, or other similar method related to the recruitment, enrollment, admissions, student attendance, or sales of educational materials to students, except as provided in paragraph (1) or (2): - (1) If the educational program is scheduled to be completed in 90 days or less, the institution shall pay compensation related to a particular student only if that student completes the educational program. - (2) For institutions participating in the federal student financial aid programs, this subdivision shall not prevent the payment of compensation to those involved in recruitment, admissions, or the award of financial aid if those payments are in conformity with federal regulations governing an institution's participation in the federal student financial aid programs.
+Ch.
+585

+(2) The approval to operate indicates that the institution exceeds minimum state standards as set forth in this chapter.

+(m) Direct any individual to perform an act that violates this chapter, to refrain from reporting unlawful conduct to the bureau or another government agency, or to engage in any unfair act to persuade a student not to complain to the bureau or another government agency.

+(n) Compensate an employee involved in recruitment, enrollment, admissions, student attendance, or sales of educational materials to students on the basis of a commission, commission draw, bonus, quota, or other similar method related to the recruitment, enrollment, admissions, student attendance, or sales of educational materials to students, except as provided in paragraph (1) or (2):

+(1) If the educational program is scheduled to be completed in 90 days or less, the institution shall pay compensation related to a particular student only if that student completes the educational program.

-(o) Require a prospective student to provide personal contact information in order to obtain, from the institution's Internet Web site, educational program information that is required to be contained in the school catalog or any information required pursuant to the consumer information requirements of Title IV of the federal Higher Education Act of 1965, and any amendments thereto.
+- (2) For institutions participating in the federal student financial aid programs, this subdivision shall not prevent the payment of compensation to those involved in recruitment, admissions, or the award of financial aid if those payments are in conformity with federal regulations governing an institution's participation in the federal student financial aid programs. - (o) Require a prospective student to provide personal contact information in order to obtain, from the institution's Internet Web site, educational program information that is required to be contained in the school catalog or any information required pursuant to the consumer information requirements of Title IV of the federal Higher Education Act of 1965, and any amendments thereto. - (p) Offer an associate, baccalaureate, master's, or doctoral degree without disclosing to prospective students prior to enrollment whether the institution or the degree program is unaccredited and any known limitation of the degree, including, but not limited to, all of the following:

-- (p) Offer an unaccredited associate, baccalaureate, masters master's, or doctoral degree program without disclosing to prospective students prior to enrollment that the degree program is unaccredited, whether the degree issued is in a field that requires licensure in California, institution is not accredited or, if it offers a degree program in a field that requires licensure in California, that the degree program is not accredited and any known limitation of the degree, including, but not limited to, whether all of the following: - (1) Whether the degree is recognized for licensure or certification in California and other states. - (2) Whether a graduate of the degree program will be eligible to sit for the applicable licensure exam in California and other states. - (3) That a degree from an unaccredited institution is not recognized for some employment positions, including, but not necessarily limited to, positions with the State of California. - (4) That a student attending an unaccredited institution is not eligible for federal financial aid programs. - SEC.
-2. Section 94909 of the Education Code is amended to read: - 94909. (a) Prior to enrollment, an institution shall provide a prospective student, either in writing or electronically, with a school catalog containing, at a minimum, all of the following: - (1) The name, address, telephone number, and, if applicable, Internet Web site address of the institution. - (2) Except as specified in Article 2 (commencing with Section 94802), a statement that the institution is a private institution and that it is approved to operate by the bureau. - (3) The following statements:
+(1) Whether a graduate of the degree program will be eligible to sit for the applicable licensure exam in California and other states.

+- (2) A statement that reads: "A degree program that is unaccredited or a degree from an unaccredited institution is not recognized for some employment positions, including, but not limited to, positions with the State of California." - (3) That a student enrolled in an unaccredited institution is not eligible for federal financial aid programs. - SEC.
+2. Section 94909 of the Education Code is amended to read: - 94909. (a) Prior to enrollment, an institution shall provide a prospective student, either in writing or electronically, with a school catalog containing, at a minimum, all of the following: - (1) The name, address, telephone number, and, if applicable, Internet Web site address of the institution. - (2) Except as specified in Article 2 (commencing with Section 94802), a statement that the institution is a private institution and that it is approved to operate by the bureau.

+(3) The following statements: